Fermented foods and the community of microorganisms

 Fermented diet for sensitive intestines

 A fermented diet can be beneficial but also challenging for people with sensitive intestines.
-The key factor is not the fermentation itself, but the individual tolerance of the respective foods and the composition of the gut flora.
+The crucial factor is not the fermentation itself, but the individual tolerance of the respective foods and the composition of the gut flora.

 |